zimicjs/zimic/README.md

 ### `HttpSearchParams`

-A superset of the built-in [`URLSearchParams`](https://developer.mozilla.org/docs/Web/API/URLSearchParams) class, with a strictly-typed schema. `HttpSearchParams` is fully compatible with `URLSearchParams` and is used by Zimic abstractions to provide type safety when applying mocks.
+A superset of the built-in [`URLSearchParams`](https://developer.mozilla.org/docs/Web/API/URLSearchParams) class, with a strictly-typed schema. `HttpSearchParams` is fully compatible with `URLSearchParams` and is used by Zimic to provide type safety when applying mocks.

 ```ts
 import { HttpSearchParams } from 'zimic';